Mohammedwich/Breakout/README.md

 # Breakout
 2D brick breaker game made with C++.
-Used std and SFML libraries.
+Uses the STD library and SFML library.
-(In Progress)